 Your employment is not for any specific time and may be terminated at will with or without cause and without prior notice by [Nonprofit/Company].

 The employee handbook should contain an acknowledgement page.

-It is important to the employee handbook include an acknowledgment page that the employee signs and returns.
+It is important the employee handbook includes an acknowledgment page that the employee signs and returns.
 The acknowledgment page should state that the employee understands it is his or her responsibility to read and follow the policies.
 The acknowledgment page should also be able to be separated from the handbook so that it can be signed by the employee and saved in the employee’s personnel file.
 Wording like this might be helpful: